sdmtr/electromagnet/README.md

-# electromagnet
+# Electromagnet

-***A Chrome extension that electrifies your torrents by automatically adding lots of stable trackers from [newTrackon](https://newtrackon.com/) to all magnet links as you browse the web.***
+***A Chrome extension that electrifies your torrents by automatically adding lots of stable trackers from [newTrackon](https://newtrackon.com/) to all magnet links as you browse the web, giving you access to way more seeders.***

 ## How it works